Scotland during the Roman Empire: Settlements and southern brochs

-Ptolemy's Geography identifies 19 "towns" from intelligence gathered during the Agricolan campaigns of the 1st century.
+Ptolemy's Geography identifies 19 "towns" from intelligence gathered during the Agricolan campaigns of the first century.
 No archaeological evidence of any truly urban places has been found from this time and the names may have indicated hill forts or temporary market and meeting places.
 Most of the names are obscure: Devana may be the modern Banchory; Alauna ("the rock") in the west is probably Dumbarton Rock and the place of the same name in the east Lowlands may be the site of Edinburgh Castle.
 Lindon may be Balloch on Loch Lomond side.

-There are the remains of various broch towers in southern Scotland that appear to date from the period immediately prior to or following Agricola's invasion.
-They are about fifteen in number and are found in four locations: the Forth valley, close to the Firth of Tay, the far south-west and the eastern Borders.
+There are remains of fifteen broch towers in southern Scotland that appear to date from the period immediately prior to or following Agricola's invasion.
+They are found in four locations: the Forth valley, close to the Firth of Tay, the far south-west and the eastern Borders.
 Their existence so far from the main centres of broch-building is something of a mystery.
-The destruction of the Leckie broch may have come at the hands of the Roman invaders, yet like the nearby site of Fairy Knowe at Buchlyvie a substantial amount of both Roman and native artefacts have been recovered there.
-Both structures were built in the late 1st century and were evidently high-status buildings.
-The inhabitants raised sheep, cattle and pigs, and benefited from a range of wild game including red deer and wild boar.
+The Leckie broch may have been destroyed by the Roman invaders, yet, like the nearby site of Fairy Knowe at Buchlyvie, a substantial amount of both Roman and native artefacts has been recovered there.
+Both structures were built in the late first century and were evidently high-status buildings.
+The inhabitants raised sheep, cattle and pigs, and benefited from a range of wild game, including red deer and wild boar.

-Edin's Hall Broch in Berwickshire is the best-preserved southern broch and although the ruins are superficially similar to some of the larger Orcadian broch villages it is unlikely that the tower was ever more than a single-storey high.
+Edin's Hall Broch in Berwickshire is the best-preserved southern broch and, although the ruins are superficially similar to some of the larger Orcadian broch villages, it is unlikely that the tower was ever more than a single-storey high.
 There is an absence of Roman artefacts at this site.
 Various theories for the existence of these structures have been proposed, including their construction by northern invaders following the withdrawal of Roman troops after the Agricolan advance, or by allies of Rome encouraged to emulate the impressive northern style in order to suppress native resistance, perhaps even the Orcadian chiefs whose positive relationship with Rome may have continued from the beginnings of Romano-British relations.
-It is also possible that their construction had little to do with Roman frontier policy and was simply the importation of a new style by southern elites or it may have been a response by such elites to the growing threat of Rome prior to the invasion and an attempt to ally themselves, actually or symbolically, with the north that was largely free of Roman hegemony.
+It is also possible that their construction had little to do with Roman frontier policy and was simply the importation of a new style by southern elites, or it may have been a response by such elites to the growing threat of Rome prior to the invasion and an attempt to ally themselves, actually or symbolically, with the north that was largely free of Roman hegemony.